IDDA: a large-scale multi-domain dataset for autonomous driving

 The success of Cityscapes was later followed by the release of larger datasets from academic research (BDD100K \cite{bdd100k_paper}), image providers (Mapillary Vistas \cite{mapillary_paper}) and automotive industry (Apolloscape \cite{apolloscape_paper}, A2D2 \cite{audi_dataset}).
 Despite the availability of multiple datasets, none of these has yet provided a good benchmark to evaluate how well a SemSeg network performs when tested on a different domain.
 Some datasets, such as CamVid, KITTI or Apolloscape, simply lack variability since they contain images taken from a single city or point of view.
-Others, such as Mapillary Vistas and BDD100K, offer scene diversity but lack a way to easily pick scenarios from different domains.
-This makes it hard to use them to evaluate DA approaches.
+Others, such as Mapillary Vistas and BDD100K, that offer scene diversity but lack a way to easily pick scenarios from different domains, or Virtual KITTI \cite{virtual_kitti}, that provides few images per scenario, make it hard to use them to evaluate DA approaches.

 The problem of collecting and labeling large quantities of images with a rich diversity of conditions has led to the creation of datasets based on 3D games engines such as SYNTHIA \cite{synthia} and GTA V \cite{gta5}.
 Using data from game engines also allows to get finely annotated images without the cost of manual labeling.
 Unfortunately, even these two datasets have limitations for what concerns their use to evaluate DA.
 GTA V does not currently offer the possibility of picking scenes from different domains whereas SYNTHIA-Seqs only contains low resolution images and few labels.